-- 9.2.1 Regarding the validity of an LPA, the court may determine whether: - a. the requirements for creating an LPA were met, - b. fraud or undue pressure was used to induce the donor to make an LPA, - c. the LPA was revoked (cancelled) by the donor or by any event specified in paragraph 9.6 below, - d. the donee's appointment should be terminated because the d.onee has behaved or is behaving or proposes to behave in a way that violates the donee's authority or is not in the donor's best interests. - 9.2.2 The court can resolve any question about the meaning or effect of an LPA or any document that attempts to create an LPA [Section 18(1) Mental Capacity Act]. - 9.2.3 The court may also do the following regarding the operation of an LPA, if the donor lacks capacity to make these specific decisions: - a. give directions regarding decisions the donee has power to make and as to the remuneration or expenses of the donee, - b. give consent or authorise the donee to act where the donee would have to obtain that consent or permission from the donor, - c. authorise the making of gifts which are outside the powers of the donee under the LPA, - d. direct the donee to furnish reports, accounts, records and information to the court or the Public Guardian, and

-- e. release the donee wholly or partly from any liability incurred on account of a breach of his duties as donee. - 9.2.4 For example, the court can make the decisions listed in the right-hand column in the table below if any of the circumstances in the left-hand column arise [Sections 17(3)-(6) Mental Capacity Act].
+- 9.2.1 Regarding the validity of an LPA, the court may determine whether: - a the requirements for creating an LPA were met [section 17(2)(a) Mental Capacity Act], - b fraud or undue pressure was used to induce the donor to make an LPA [section 17(3)(a) Mental Capacity Act],

+- c the LPA was revoked (cancelled) by the donor or by any event specified in paragraph 9.6 below (section 17(2)(b) Mental Capacity Act), - d the donee's appointment should be terminated because the donee has behaved or is behaving or proposes to behave in a way that violates the donee's authority or is not in the donor's best interests [section 17(3)(b) Mental Capacity Act]. - 9.2.2 The court can resolve any question about the meaning or effect of an LPA or any document that attempts to create an LPA [Section 18(1) Mental Capacity Act]. - 9.2.3 The court may also do the following regarding the operation of an LPA, if the donor lacks capacity to make these specific decisions: - a give directions regarding decisions the donee has power to make [section 18(2)(a) Mental Capacity Act], - b give directions regarding the remuneration or expenses of the donee [section 18(3)(c) Mental Capacity Act], - c give consent or authorise the donee to act where the donee would have to obtain that consent or permission from the donor [section 18(2)(b) Mental Capacity Act], - d authorise the making of gifts which are outside the powers of the donee under the LPA [section 18(4) Mental Capacity Act], - e direct the donee to furnish reports, accounts, records and information to the court or the Public Guardian [section 18(3)(a) and (3)(b) Mental Capacity Act], and - f release the donee wholly or partly from any liability incurred on account of a breach of his duties as donee [section 18(3)(d) Mental Capacity Act]. - 9.2.4 For example, the court can make the decisions listed in the right-hand column in the table below if any of the circumstances in the left-hand column arise [Sections 17(3)-(6) Mental Capacity Act].
-Circumstances

-- I. Fraud or undue pressure was applied to the donor to:

-- execute a document for the purpose of creating a LPA or

-- · create a LPA

-- 2. A donee of a LPA:

-- has behaved

-- is behaving or

-- is proposing to behave in a way that violates the donee's authority or is not in the donor's best interests.
+Circumstances Decisions Court Can Make 1.
+Fraud or undue pressure was (Applicable to both circumstances 1 and 2) applied to the donor to: a.
+Direct that the LPA is not to be registered (if it • execute a document for the has not been registered) or purpose of creating a LPA or b.
+Revoke the LPA if the donor lacks capacity to do create a LPA that.
+2. A donee of a LPA: Notes: has behaved • For Circumstance 2, the court may revoke is behaving or the portion of the LPA that relates to that is proposing to behave donee only (if there are two or more donees in a way that violates the donee's appointed under the LPA), leaving the authority or is not in the donor's portion that relates to the other donee(s) best interests. unaffected.